geschke/azbalac/README.md

 Version 0.2

+- Support of Polylang (and similar plugins).
+The language switcher can be displayed as widget in the header on the right side or in the navigation bar.
 - New feature: Custom Logo with positioning in header.
 According to the theme guidelines the custom logo function has beed added.
 A custom logo is an image which can be uploaded from "Appearance > Header" in the admin panel.
 The logo can be positioned in the general theme settings to be displayed at the left or right side.
 Additional it can be centered, but this is usable only when not displaying title and subtitle of the site.

 Version 0.1 (internal test version, not released)